 What are we trying to do?

 We have built world-leading Artificial Intelligence (AI) into PATCHS to decrease GP practice workload and improve patient safety by triaging patient requests automatically.
-As part of our ongoing clinical evaluations for our MHRA registration and UKCA marking, we want to directly compare the performance of PATCHS AI and experienced GPs when reviewing the same patient queries.
-We are trying to answer the question: is PATCHS AI as good as an experienced GP?
+As part of our ongoing clinical evaluations for our MHRA registration and UKCA marking, we want to directly compare the performance of PATCHS AI against experienced GPs when reviewing the same patient queries.
+We are trying to answer the question: is PATCHS AI as good as an experienced GP at triaging patient requests?
+This is a research project that we're conducting in collaboration with The University of Manchester.

 How are we doing this?